MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-download-coda-files-from-an-isabel-server.md

     > [!NOTE]
     >  You cannot delete any files from the Isabel server by using the **IBS Download Request Options** page.
 You must manually delete the files by logging on to the Isabel server.

-     After the CODA files have been downloaded, the **Process Status** field will display **Created** in the **IBS Logs** page.
+     After the CODA files have been downloaded, the **Process Status** field will display **Created** on the **IBS Logs** page.
 You can log on to the Isabel server to manually retrieve the files.
 For more information, see [Import CODA Statements](how-to-import-coda-statements.md).

 ## See Also
 [Belgium Local Functionality](belgium-local-functionality.md)